Skip to main content

 Working in partnership Pine Marten Havens

-Martens on the Move has been working hard with four national partners to develop Pine Marten Havens in Scotland, England and Wales where people can visit woodlands and learn about these incredible animals and how we can improve woodland habitats to help pine martens thrive once again.
+Martens on the Move has been working hard with four national partners to develop Pine Marten Havens in Scotland, England and Wales where people can visit woodlands and learn about these incredible animals — and how we can improve woodland habitats to help pine martens thrive once again.
+Each Haven site celebrates all things pine marten with new wildlife hides, engaging information boards and life-sized pine marten silhouettes hiding in the forest waiting to be spotted!

 For thousands of years following the last Ice Age, most of Britain was covered in trees and woodlands.
 These woodlands were home to more wildlife than any other habitat.

 Ancient woodlands now only cover around 2.5% of Britain and many of those remaining are in poor condition.
-Our Pine Marten Haven sites will demonstrate how we can improve the diversity of woodlands, not just for pine martens but for all wildlife, by making sure they contain a diversity of plants, shrubs and trees.
-These in turn will provide food and shelter for a greater variety and number of our native animals... which will also thrive alongside the pine martens.
+Our Pine Marten Haven sites demonstrate how we can improve our woodlands, not just for pine martens but for all wildlife.
+Healthy and diverse woodlands provide food and shelter for a greater variety and number of our native animals... which will thrive alongside the pine martens.

-Kirroughtree is located in the south of Galloway Forest Park, Britain's largest forest that covers 300 square miles across Dumfries and Galloway.
+Kirroughtree is located in the south of Galloway Forest Park, Britain's largest forest covering 300 square miles in Dumfries and Galloway.
 The forest is owned by Scottish Ministers on behalf of the people of Scotland and managed by Forestry and Land Scotland (FLS).

 Galloway forest is full of wildlife, including ospreys, red deer and red squirrels, and has a variety of walking trails for everyone to enjoy.
 Kirroughtree Visitor Centre is considered the ‘gateway’ to the wider Galloway Forest and there is a café and bike shop onsite.
 The forest is sustainably managed for harvesting timber used as building materials for housing, furniture and to make paper.